 Rental Equipment Expenses

 It is the responsibility of the sponsoring department or individual to acquire any necessary equipment that is not in OWU’s inventory.
-A list of approved vendors is available from the Calendar Coordinator or Director of Conference Services.
+A list of approved vendors is available from the Campus Reservations Coordinator.

 Credit Card Vendors